williamyang98/DAB-Radio/README.md

 ***NOTE***: Modify the fx.bat helper batch file to point at your vcpkg install directory.

 ## Method 2.
 Ubuntu 22.04
-Refer to instructions in <code>src/examples/toolchains/x86/README.md</code>
+Refer to instructions in <code>toolchains/x86/README.md</code>

-## Build notes
+## Build notes (Read this if you get illegal instructions)
 The core algorithms for OFDM demodulation and DAB digital decoding are platform independent.
 The GUI code uses imgui which works on Windows and Ubuntu.

 Vector instructions are used for x86 and ARM cpus to speed up parts of the code.
-You can change the compiler options in CMakeLists.txt to disable or enable these to suit your target.
+You can change the compiler options in CMakeLists.txt to disable or enable these to suit your CPU.

+Refer to [this github issue](https://github.com/FiendChain/DAB-Radio/issues/2#issuecomment-1627787907) explaining how to modify the build for **older CPUs**.

+On Windows you also need to edit the <code>vcpkg.json</code> manifest so that FFTW uses the "avx" feature instead of "avx2".
+Depending on how old your CPU is, you can also try out "sse2" and "sse".
+Likewise for Ubuntu you will need to determine which flags your cpu supports.
+You can do this by running <code>cat /proc/cpuinfo</code> and checking the flags section.

 Dependencies are (refer to <code>vcpkg.json</code> or <code>toolchains/*/install_packages.sh</code>):
 - glfw3